 (Image Source: A350 XWB)

 Number five on this year’s list is Ethiopian Airlines, Africa’s largest airline group, which also received SKYTRAX World Airline Award for The Best Airlines in Africa.
 It achieves to bring the best customer service to all of their passengers, regardless of the ticket type.
-Moreover, the airline has retrofitted their business class seats to be even more flat (although not 100 percent), for increased comfort for those sitting in the upper cabin.
+Moreover, the airline has retrofitted their business class seats to be even flatter (although not 100 percent), for increased comfort for those sitting in the upper cabin.

-By 2025, the Ethiopian Airlines’ mission is “to become the most competitive and leading aviation group in Africa by providing safe, market driven and customer focused passenger and cargo transport, aviation training, flight catering, MRO and ground services”.
+By 2025, the Ethiopian Airlines’ mission is “to become the most competitive and leading aviation group in Africa by providing safe, market-driven and customer focused passenger and cargo transport, aviation training, flight catering, MRO and ground services”.
 Looking at the way they are heading, this goal seems to be very achievable!